How to Care for Your Specific Skin Type With Ease

 3. Examine your T-zone (forehead, nose, and chin).
 If these areas appear shiny or feel greasy to the touch, you likely have oily or combination skin.
 If there is minimal shine, you may have normal or dry skin.

 4. Gently press a clean tissue against different parts of your face.
 If the tissue picks up little to no oil, and your skin feels tight or dehydrated, you likely have dry skin.
-If the tissue picks up some oil from the T-zone but not the cheeks, you may have combination skin.
-If there is minimal oil on the tissue, you may have normal skin.
+On the other hand, if the tissue picks up some oil from the T-zone but not the cheeks, you may have combination skin.
+Lastly, if there is minimal oil on the tissue, you may have normal skin.

 5. Take note of any additional skin concerns you may have, such as sensitivity, acne, or redness.
 These factors can help further refine your understanding of your skin type.